6. Transit Accessibility of all locations in the Region

 Maximum travel time, min — the maximum total travel time.

-Aggregate — each of the numeric attributes of buildings can be selected for aggregation.
-For example, if the number of jobs is known for a building, then the total number of jobs that can be reached from a building in a given time can be calculated as a measure of the from-accessibility to jobs.
-You could choose several fields to aggregate (Figure 3).
+Choose building characteristics for accessibility assessment — The total number of buildings accessible from each building of the region is a default measure and is always calculated.
+In addition, each of the building’s numeric attributes can be selected for accessibility assessment.
+For example, if the number of jobs is known for a building, then the accessibility to jobs that can be reached from a building can be assessed.
+You could choose several characteristics for this assessment (Figure 3).

 Figure 3.
-The choice of attributes for aggregation
+The choice of attributes for the region accessibility assessment

-6.2.1.
-The log file and REGION accessibility report
+6.1.1.
+The log file and Region accessibility report

 Figure 4.
-The log file of the Region → From every location – fixed-time departure computations
+The log file of the Region map From every location – fixed-time departure computations

-In the case of the from-accessibility, the basic file of results presents the total number of buildings that can be reached from each of the region’s buildings after every time bin (Figure 5):
+The default CSV output file presents the total number of buildings that can be reached from each of the region’s buildings after every time bin.
+Figure 5 presents this file for the case of the from-accessibility:

 Attribute | Meaning |